iwufan/DWScrollTabBarController/README.md

   self.tableViewArray = [self setupSubViews];
   ```
   #### Tip: You MUST setup data AFTER setting properties.
 Or you will get nothing in the tabBar.
   The `setupSubViews` method should be implemented by yourself.
-Please refer to demo for details.
+Please refer to below for details.
 - ### LoadDefaultData in `viewDidLoad` method
   ```
   [self loadTableViewData];